Jay A. Berzofsky, M.D., Ph.D.

 Large intestine-targeted, nanoparticle-releasing oral vaccine to control genitorectal viral infection.Nat.
 Med.
 18: 1291-6, 2012. [ Journal Article ]

-Dr. Berzofsky was appointed chief of the new Vaccine Branch, Center for Cancer Research, National Cancer Institute, in 2003 after having served as chief of the Molecular Immunogenetics and Vaccine Research Section, Metabolism Branch, National Cancer Institute, NIH, since 1987.
-He graduated Summa cum Laude from Harvard (1967), and received a Ph.D. and M.D. from Albert Einstein College of Medicine.
+Dr. Jay A. Berzofsky was appointed Chief, Vaccine Branch, Center for Cancer Research, National Cancer Institute, in 2003, after being Chief, Molecular Immunogenetics and Vaccine Research Section, since 1987.
+He graduated Summa cum Laude from Harvard (1967), and received a Ph.D.-M.D. from Albert Einstein College of Medicine (AECOM).
 After interning at Massachusetts General Hospital, he joined NIH in 1974.
-Dr. Berzofsky's research has focused on antigen processing and presentation by MHC molecules, the structure of antigenic determinants, cytokine and regulatory cell control of T cell function and avidity, and translation to the design of vaccines for AIDS, malaria, cancer, and viruses causing cancer.
-He has published 483 scientific works.
-Dr. Berzofsky has received a number of awards, including the U.S. Public Health Service Superior Service Award, the 31st Michael Heidelberger Award, the McLaughlin Visiting Professorship, the Australasian Society for Immunology Visiting Lectureship, and the Tadeusz J. Wiktor Memorial Lectureship.
-He is the past president of the American Society for Clinical Investigation, and a fellow of the American Association for the Advancement of Science and was elected Distinguished Alumnus of the Year for 2007 by the Albert Einstein College of Medicine.
-He was also elected chair of the Medical Sciences Section of the American Association for the Advancement of Science (AAAS) 2007-08.
-He won the NIH Director's Award and NCI Merit Award in 2008 and a Merit Award in 2011.
+Dr. Berzofsky's research has focused on antigen processing/presentation, epitope structure, cytokine and regulatory cell control of T cell function and avidity, NKT cells, and translation to the design and clinical trials of vaccines for AIDS, cancer, and viruses causing cancer.
+He has 521 scientific publications.
+He was elected President of the American Society for Clinical Investigation (1993-94), a member of the Association of American Physicians, a Fellow of the American Association for the Advancement of Science (AAAS), and Distinguished Alumnus of the Year for 2007 by AECOM.
+He was elected Chair of the Medical Sciences Section of the AAAS for 2007-2008.
+He received the NIH Director’s Award and the NCI Merit Award in 2008, another NCI Director’s Merit Award in 2011, and a Career Award “for his important contribution to tumor immunotherapy” from the European Academy of Tumor Immunology in 2018.

 |Lee England||Physician Assistant|